Sally Struthers: All in the Family

-Though Struthers has spoken fondly of All In The Family, she was also personally discontent with how static her character was portrayed, and only regarded the time between the sixth and eighth seasons of All In The Family, which aired after she made an unsuccessful attempt to sue to get out of her contract with the show, as the best time she had playing Gloria.
+Though Struthers has spoken fondly of All in the Family, she was also personally dissatisfied with the static nature of Gloria's character, and regarded only the time between the sixth and eighth seasons of All in the Family, which aired after she made an unsuccessful attempt to sue to get out of her contract with the show, as the best time she had playing Gloria.
+During the production of All in the Family, Struthers was offered a lead role in John Schlesinger's The Day of the Locust (1975), but was prevented from taking the role because Lear refused to let her out of her contract.

 In 2025, Struthers stated that Lear regarded her as the show's "fourth banana" compared to the other three leads, never invited her to any of the dinner parties he held, and told her that he only wanted to cast her in the show because she had "blue eyes and a fat face."
+The Life and Times of Norman Lear author Tripp Whetsell revealed that Struthers had a tense relationship with Lear and tried to leave All in the Family after the fifth season, spending $40,000 in legal fees in an unsuccessful effort to get out of her contract.

+Struthers and her co-star Reiner appeared in eight seasons of the series, with their final appearance on the March 19, 1978 episode.

+Later work

+In 1976, she portrayed Bess Houdini opposite Paul Michael Glaser in the Harry Houdini television biopic The Great Houdini.
 In 1977, she portrayed a housewife who was physically abused by her husband (portrayed by Dennis Weaver) in the made-for-TV movie Intimate Strangers, which was one of the first network features to focus on domestic violence.